 If a section of the application is not explained clearly and you are unsure of what to enter, contact the credit card provider and get them to clarify it for you.
 Do not take a guess and risk giving the wrong information because it could have a negative effect on your application, causing it to be delayed or even declined.

-While every credit card application is different, understanding the application process and how to avoid common mistakes can increase your chances of approval and set you up for greater financial success.
+While every credit card application is different, understanding the application process and how to avoid common mistakes may increase your chances of approval and set you up for financial success.